 Today marks 4th the anniversary of my mom's passing.
 After a tough battle with ovarian cancer, she took her last breath, peacefully, at home.
 Leading up to that day, I had imagined how the saddest day my life would play out.
 What I didn't realize is how, even in death, she would be able to teach me a lesson.

-If you are struggling with the death of a parent, hopefully my experience will help you.
+If you are struggling with the death of a parent, hopefully, my experience will help you.
 Losing my mom was truly the hardest thing I have ever dealt with in my life.
-But, even in death, her love continues to guide me, comfort me and gives me reason to be happy everyday.
+But, even in death, her love continues to guide me, comfort me, and gives me a reason to be happy every day.

-A few days ago, my brother sent this song to my sister and I. My mom loved bluebirds and every time I see one, I know she is always with me.
+A few days ago, my brother sent this song to my sister and me.
+My mom loved bluebirds and every time I see one, I know she is always with me.

 12 Childhood Memories You'd Love to Relive